*Disclaimer: I was a guest of 1000 Islands Tourism for this trip. All opinons, however, are my own.

 About the 1000 Islands

 So, what are the 1000 islands?
 The 1000 Islands is a group of over 1800 islands located between the Canada and US border.
-It was once a playground for the rich and elite in the 19th century, but today has become a playground for all types of visitors looking to enjoy the stunning scenery and outdoor sports and activities.
+It was once a playground for the rich and elite in the 19th century, but today has become a tourist destination for all types of visitors looking to enjoy the stunning scenery and outdoor sports and activities.

 There are actually 1864 islands in this chain (there are rules as to what constitutes and island).
 Well, at least according to Canada.
 Americans will tell you that there are 1865 because an American millionaire literally built his own island.
 Whether you choose to count that or not is up to you!
 The landmass of this area is divided equally between the two countries, however, Canada is home to about 2/3 of the actual islands.